Isaac-DeFrain/KFramework/Notes-Papers/KOverviewNotes.md

 	</T>
 ```

-consists of a top level cell, `T`, holding a `threads` cell, a global environment map cell `genv` mapping the global variables and function names to their locations, a shared store map cell `store` mapping each location to some value, a set cell `terminated` holding the unique identifiers of the threads which have terminated (needed for `join`), `input` and `output` list cells, and a `nextLoc` cell holding a natural number undicating the next available location in memory.
+consists of a top level cell, `T`, holding a `threads` cell, a global environment map cell `genv` mapping the global variables and function names to their locations, a shared store map cell `store` mapping each location to some value, a set cell `terminated` holding the unique identifiers of the threads which have terminated (needed for `join`), `input` and `output` list cells, and a `nextLoc` cell holding a natural number indicating the next available location in memory.
 In SIMPLE, we prefer to explicitly manage memory.
 The location counter in `nextLoc` models an actual physical location in the store.
 The `threads` cell contains one `thread` cell for each existing thread in the program (signified by `multiplicity="*"`, meaning that at any given moment there could be zero or more `thread` cells).
 Each `thread` cell contains a computation cell `k`, a `control` cell holding the various control structures needed to jump to certain points of interest in the program execution, a local environment cell `env` mapping the thread local variables to locations in the store, and finally a `hold` map cell indicating what locks have been acquired by the thread and not released so far and how many times each lock has been acquired without being released (SIMPLE's locks are re-entrant).
 The `control` cell contains only two subcells, a function stack `fstack` and an exception stack `xstack` which are both lists.
 More control structures can be added to the `control` cell if the language is extended with more control-changing constructs.
-Notice that all cells except the `k` cell are initialized, in that they contain a ground term of their coreesponding sort.
+Notice that all cells except the `k` cell are initialized, in that they contain a ground term of their corresponding sort.
 The `k` cell is initialized with the (KAST of the) program to be executed.

 K's configuration declaration does several things at the same time:
 1. It defines an algebraic signature for configurations;